semuconsulting/SEMU_SSD1331/README.md

 ## Current Status

 The following hardware graphics functions are implemented, all of which are significantly faster that the equivalent software routines:
 * drawImage (from flash (PROGMEM) memory map.
-Utilises hardware pointer auto-increment to improve speed)
+Utilises hardware pointer auto-increment to improve speed).
+Includes support for transparent images with specified transparency colour.
-* drawMaskedImage (draw 'masked' image with specified mask (matte) and colour)
+* drawMaskedImage (draw 'masked' image with specified mask overlay (matte) and colour)

 The following hardware commands override Adafruit_GFX virtual methods:
 * drawLine (draw line between specified coordinates)